yitingyao/CSV_Record_Management_Application/README.md

 Includes a search feature to filter records based on specific criteria such as year and month.

 ### Error Handling
-Comprehensive error handling to manage file accessibility issues and input validation, ensuring robust application performance.
+Comprehensive error handling to manage file accessibility issues and input validation.

 ### Data Structure Utilization
 In-memory data structure to facilitate access and manipulation of the CSV records.